CtrlK

 Specificity

-Lists specific concrete actions: 'Converts webpage URLs to clean Markdown by calling the local web2md CLI (Puppeteer + Readability), suitable for JS-rendered pages.'
-This describes the exact mechanism and capability.
+Lists concrete actions: 'Converts webpage URLs to clean Markdown by calling the local web2md CLI (Puppeteer + Readability), suitable for JS-rendered pages.'
+This describes specific technology and use case.

 3 / 3